daniele-baieri/my-projects/README.md

 # My MSc in Computer Science exam projects

 A selection of beamer presentations for theses/exam projects I worked at.
+Code available on request.